 12. Bauhaus playing cards by Cinqpoints

-There is a lot of Bauhaus around right now. not least because of the 100th anniversary.
-But regardless of the year, these Bauhaus playing cards are very handy things to have around.
+There is a lot of Bauhaus around right now, which is probably a hangover from the 100th anniversary.
+But anniversary or not, these Bauhaus playing cards are very handy things to have around.

 It’s a pack of cards and pretty much every house in the country has one or needs one.
 But this one uses colours and forms of the Bauhaus movement to add in a new angle that will appeal to the design-loving folk in your social circle. €12.50 is the price of a pack.